apnordin/09-ReadMe-Generator/Develop/README.md

 # My Project

 ## Description
-This is a description of my project, which is an excellent project as you can see.
+This is a description of my project, which as you can see is an excellent project.

 ## Installation
 To install necessary dependencies, run the following command:
 >npm i

 ## Usage
-npm install then run node.js
+npm install then run node index.js

 ## Tests
+To run tests, run the following command:
 >npm test

 ## Licensing